 Kia tau te Rangimarie kia koutou

-The post Our failures first appeared on Archdiocese of Wellington.
+The post The Living Gospel first appeared on Archdiocese of Wellington.